This articles serves as a guide to unit testing Vue components.

 Unit testing improves the maintainability of your code.

-Unit testing should be combined with a Continuous Integration (CI) process to ensure that your unit tests are constantly executing, ideally on each commit to your repository.
+Unit testing should be combined with a Continuous Integration (CI) process to ensure that your unit tests are constantly being executed, ideally on each commit to your repository.
 A solid suite of unit tests can be critical to catching defects quickly and early in the development process before your end users come across them in production.

 What to Test